tobega/tailspin-v0/TailspinReference.md

 You cannot have an empty match block nor an empty templates object, but you can specify `!VOID` as a do-nothing action.

 Inside a templates object, sending to templates can be used as an additional type of _value chain_ for most value productions.
+Note that the send to templates ends the _value chain_ and the result at that point will be whatever the matchers and their blocks determine.

 #### Defined templates
 Templates can be defined with an identifier as a top-level statement or inside another templates object.